adobe/coral-spectrum/README.md

 ## Getting started

-### Consumers
+### Consuming

-The easiest way to include Coral Spectrum is to download the package of the latest release on [artifactory](https://artifactory.corp.adobe.com/) which contains all components (search for `coral-spectrum`).
+The easiest way to consume Coral Spectrum is to download the distribution package of the latest release by running `npm i @adobe/coral-spectrum`.
+It includes all components and styles.
-Artifactory is the internal Adobe repository manager.

-After you've unzipped the downloaded package and found the `dist` folder, follow the steps below :
+After you've unzipped the package, look for the `dist` folder and :
-* Put `coral.min.css` in the `css/` directory of your project.
-* Put `coral.min.js` in the `js/` directory of your project.
-* Also put the content of the `/resources` folder in the `/resources` directory of your project.
+* Copy the files from `dist/css`, `dist/js` and `dist/resources` in your project.
-This is required for icons and other assets to work.
-* In the `<head>` section of your HTML, add the following:
+* Reference the files in your page with :
 ```
 <link rel="stylesheet" href="css/coral.min.css">
 <script src="js/coral.min.js" data-coral-icons="PATH_TO_RESOURCES_FOLDER"></script>